 Now let’s talk about ergonomic applications in the construction field.
 This means applying these principles directly on site – such as using power tools that absorb shocks or vibrate less, rotating workers among tasks to lessen fatigue or strain, or even automating some processes like lifting heavy materials.

-Remember: understanding ergonomics isn’t just good practice-it’s vital for your safety.
+Remember: understanding ergonomics isn’t just good practice’s vital for your safety.
 By following ergonomic principles and their applications properly, you’re not only boosting productivity but also safeguarding yourself from potential harm.

 The Role of Ergonomics in the Construction Industry